Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Wash the asparagus spears carefully (you don't want to accidentally snap off those tasty tops).
 Slice off the woody bottom part.
 (Usually about 2 inches of the bottom).

 - Slice each bacon strip in half, from end to end, so that you have two long thin strips.
 Cutting the bacon into thin strips ensures that it will cook quicker.
 And that is also why you need to use center-cut bacon.
 The fatty part of most bacon takes longer to crisp up--too long, in fact.
 So center-cut bacon is required for this recipe to work.

 - Wrap one bacon strip around each asparagus spear.

-- Place the wrapped spears on a rimmed baking sheet lined in parchment paper or with a Silpat.
+- Place the wrapped spears on a rimmed baking sheet lined with parchment paper or with a Silpat.

 - Place in a COLD oven.
 Turn the oven on to 400 degrees F. (Yes, the bacon and asparagus start out in a cold oven which heats up slowly).